githubrsys/startingWithTYPO3/README.md

    * http://docs.typo3.org/typo3cms/TyposcriptSyntaxReference/singlehtml/
 * TYPOSCRIPT in 45 Minutes is fine way to play around with
    * http://docs.typo3.org/TYPO3/TyposcriptIn45MinutesTutorial/
-* Make a decision if you want to go the FLUIDTYPO3 way or go with Typoscript.
-Once you have chosen Typoscript print this and sleep on it.
+* Make a decision if you want to go the FLUIDTYPO3 way, go with TYPOSCRIPT only or if you want to use both.
+Once you have chosen TYPOSCRIPT -> print this and sleep on it.
 Perhaps it finds the way to your brain.
   * http://docs.typo3.org/typo3cms/TyposcriptReference/singlehtml/

 ### Templating